valdese-net/vlp/src/pages/about.md

 <summary>Shade Seeker</summary>

 - Intermediate Trail
-- 0.2 Miles
 - Connects from Hoyle Creek back to Outer Loop.

-Throughout the trail, you gain/lose 150 feet in elevation making the climb the most difficult part of the trail.
+You gain/lose 150 feet in elevation making the climb the most difficult part of the trail.
 </details>